 Nigel's surgery 17: Vaccine storage and fridges in GP practices

-Public Health England (PHE) has published guidance regarding ordering, storing and handling vaccines.
+Public Health England (PHE) has published guidance about ordering, storing and handling vaccines.

-This applies to all staff involved in immunisation to ensure vaccines are stored and managed properly so immunisations are carried out safely and efficiently.
+All staff involved in immunisation should follow the recommendations in this guidance This makes sure vaccines are stored and managed properly so immunisations are done safely, efficiently and effectively.

 Vaccines may lose their effectiveness if they become too hot or too cold at any time.
-Vaccines naturally biodegrade over time and storage outside of the recommended temperature range – including during transport – may speed up loss of potency, which cannot be reversed.
-This may mean the vaccine fails to create the desired immune response and consequently provides poor protection.
-Vaccines cost the NHS around £200 million a year; inappropriate storage and transport also causes wastage and unnecessary costs.
+They naturally biodegrade over time and being stored outside the recommended temperature range, including during transport, may speed up loss of potency.
+This cannot be reversed.
+A vaccine may then fail to create the desired immune response and give protection.
+Vaccines cost the NHS around £200 million a year.
+Storing and transporting vaccines inappropriately causes wastage and unnecessary costs.

 Management of vaccines

-When ordering and taking delivery of vaccines staff should ensure that:
+When ordering and taking delivery of vaccines, staff should:

-- orders are placed every 2-4 weeks, according to need
+- place orders every 2-4 weeks, according to need

-- vaccine is promptly stored in a fridge after delivery, maintaining the ‘cold chain’ at all stages
+- store vaccines promptly in a fridge after delivery, maintaining the ‘cold chain’ (stored between +2 to +8⁰C) at all stages

-- stock is properly rotated – the shortest expiry date used first
+- rotate stock properly – the shortest expiry date used first

-- orders are placed in sufficient time to ensure there is an adequate supply for clinics.
+- place orders in time so there is an adequate supply for clinics.

-Named, trained, people need to be responsible for ordering, receipt and care of vaccines (preferably one from the nursing team and one from management).
-All members of the primary care team should be aware of the importance of good vaccine management.
+Named, trained people need to be responsible for ordering, receipt and care of vaccines.
+However, all members of the primary care team should understand importance of good vaccine management.